Qriva/MonoBehaviourTree/README.md

 or [Unreal Engine documentation](https://docs.unrealengine.com/en-US/Engine/ArtificialIntelligence/BehaviorTrees/BehaviorTreesOverview/index.html).

 ## Event Driven Behaviour Tree Overview
 Standard behaviour tree design assumes three types of nodes: composites, decorators and leafs.
 Composites are used to define the flow in the tree, decorators can modify node results and leafs perform tasks or check conditions.
 This design has one major flaw - tree must be traversed from the beginning every single tick, otherwise it will not be possible to react to changes in state or data.
 Event driven tree is the fix to that problem.
 When tree gets update it continues from the last executed running node.
-Normally it would mean, that executed higher priority nodes will not be reevaluated immediately, but event driven BT introduces **abort system** to give possibility to reset tree to some state, when certain event occur.
+Normally it would mean, that executed higher priority nodes will not be reevaluated immediately, but event driven BT introduces **abort system** to give possibility to reset tree to previous state, when certain event occur.
 Implementation used in this project is very similar to the one used in Unreal engine - leaf nodes are not used as conditions, instead they are in form of decorators.
 Additionally it is possible to create Service nodes which can perform task periodically.

-### Abort
+### Node Abort
-// TODO
+When the tree is updated, the first evaluated thing are aborting nodes.
+If there is any aborting node, the tree will be reset to that position and execution will be continued from this node.
+In case there are multiple aborting nodes, the one closest to root will be selected.
+There are four abort types:
+- **None** - don't do anything when change occurs
+- **Self** - abort children running below
+- **Lower Priority** - abort running nodes with lower priority (nodes to the right)
+- **Both** - abort self and lower priority nodes

+>Execution order (priority) of nodes with common ancestor is defined by position on X axis, nodes to the left has higher priority.

 ## Basic Usage
 The main core of behaviour tree is **MonoBehaviourTree** component.
 It contains most of tree state during runtime.
 It is important to note, that tree does not run automatically and must be updated by other script.
 This design gives you possibility to tick the tree in Update, FixedUpdate or custom interval.
 However, most of the time Update event will be used, so you can use component **MBT Executor** to do that.